demmonx/webserver-deployer/README.md

 Vagrant and VirtualBox (or some other VM provider) can be used to quickly build or rebuild virtual servers.

-This Vagrant profile installs Nginx, MySQL and PHP (the 'EMP' part of 'LEMP') using the [Ansible](http://www.ansible.com/) provisioner.
+Those scripts use Vagrant profile to deploy a new server and install Nginx, MySQL and PHP (the 'EMP' part of 'LEMP') using the [Ansible](http://www.ansible.com/) provisioner.

 ## Getting Started